Blockchain Documents Explained: Why Modern Companies Are Switching to Immutable Records

 Why email attachments fail:

-• No identity checks before entry
+• There are no identity checks before access

-• Online document verification is zero
+• Online document verification is impossible after the fact

 Keep One Source of Truth for Every Contract